-West Nile virus (WNv) was initially found in mosquitoes during routine surveillance on July 22, 2023.
-Typically, West Nile is found in mid to late July.
-The district collected 26 positive samples of mosquitoes for WNv), No confirmed equine cases of WNv occurred in Gem County in 2023, yet 1 human case was confirmed in Gem County but was not within the district boundaries.
+West Nile virus (WNv) was initially found in mosquitoes during routine surveillance on August 7th.
+This is later than we typically find it.
+The district collected 10 positive samples of mosquitoes for WNv), One confirmed equine case of WNV occurred in Gem County in 2024, and one human case was confirmed in Gem County.

-The district continued to build on the significant improvements to its surveillance capabilities in 2023.
+The district continued to build on the significant improvements to its surveillance capabilities in 2024.
 We also used a greater amount of CO-2 baited traps to increase our Culex samples.
-This gave us more data and is reflected in our graphs and data as it shows an increase in Culex activity.
+In addition to the increase CO-2 traps we added light traps back into the rotation as well.

-The district also had two aerial adulticide sprays conducted this season.
-With both the incredibly high temperatures and late rain, these aerial applications were pivotal in keeping WNV in check.
+The district also had one aerial adulticide spray conducted this season.
+This aerial was flown to suppress and help with our Culex numbers.
 It was focused on high Culex mosquito production areas of the district and high nuisance mosquitoes.
 This aerial spray was extremely productive in reducing our mosquito numbers in the district.